 Free Trial

-Fevertree Drinks (LON:FEVR) Stock Crosses Above 50-Day Moving Average - Should You Sell?
+Fevertree Drinks (LON:FEVR) Stock Price Crosses Above 50-Day Moving Average - Should You Sell?

 Fevertree Drinks logo with Consumer Defensive background

-Fevertree Drinks (LON:FEVR - Get Free Report) last posted its earnings results on Tuesday, March 25th.
-The company reported GBX 28.01 ($0.38) earnings per share for the quarter.
-Fevertree Drinks had a net margin of 6.05% and a return on equity of 9.30%.
-As a group, research analysts anticipate that Fevertree Drinks PLC will post 38.3184173 EPS for the current fiscal year.
+Fevertree Drinks (LON:FEVR - Get Free Report) last released its earnings results on Tuesday, March 25th.
+The company reported GBX 28.01 ($0.38) earnings per share (EPS) for the quarter.
+Fevertree Drinks had a return on equity of 9.30% and a net margin of 6.05%.
+As a group, sell-side analysts predict that Fevertree Drinks PLC will post 38.3184173 EPS for the current year.

 Fevertree Drinks Increases Dividend

-The business also recently declared a dividend, which will be paid on Friday, June 20th.
-Stockholders of record on Thursday, May 15th will be issued a GBX 11.12 ($0.15) dividend.
-This is a positive change from Fevertree Drinks's previous dividend of $5.85.
-This represents a dividend yield of 1.43%.
-The ex-dividend date of this dividend is Thursday, May 15th.
-Fevertree Drinks's dividend payout ratio (DPR) is presently 90.49%.
+The business also recently announced a dividend, which was paid on Friday, June 20th.
+Shareholders of record on Thursday, May 15th were given a GBX 11.12 ($0.15) dividend.
+This is an increase from Fevertree Drinks's previous dividend of $5.85.
+The ex-dividend date of this dividend was Thursday, May 15th.
+This represents a yield of 1.43%.
+Fevertree Drinks's dividend payout ratio is presently 90.49%.

 Fevertree Drinks Company Profile